 “You are well-positioned for a multitude of careers by being able to appreciate the dynamics of how to work cross-culturally,” says Gail Marcus, adjunct professor in Northeastern’s Master of Science in Global Studies and International Relations program.
 “By studying for a career in international business, you are preparing yourself for the world of the future.”

 Download Our Free Guide to Breaking into Global Studies and International Relations

 A guide for what you need to know to prepare for, and work in, today’s globalized world.

 If you’re looking to enter international business, keep in mind that the majority of global roles prefer or require an advanced degree.
 According to a 2017 report from Burning Glass Labor Insight, 57 percent of employers prefer or require a graduate degree for positions within international relations.

 A graduate degree, therefore, may be the best path to advance your career, whether you’re looking to earn a promotion, boost your income, enhance your professional network, or change careers.
-If you’re considering a career in international business, here are seven popular roles an advanced degree can provide.
+If you’re considering a career in international business, here are seven popular roles an advanced global studies or international business degree can provide.